-(In the story version I heard, the dog died when the temple was finished and was buried at the temple site.
-That is probably just an embellishment of the original story.)
+In another story version I heard, the dog died soon after the temple was finished and was buried at the temple site.
+(Some say the dog's grave marker was removed years later.)

 So, there's the dog miracle of the LDS Church.

 And, ALL dogs do go to heaven ...